Hello, Traders and Investors welcome to “MultibaggerCalls.com”. Today I’m going to explain the Fundamental Analysis.

-Doesn’t have to rely on outside funds to run the daily business.
+It doesn’t have to rely on outside funds to run the daily business.

 Struggling companies may show significant positive investing cash flow from the sale of assets to cover operations and debt repayments.

-Growing Book Value per share:- Growing book value per share means net assets/value of the company is increasing.
+Growing Book Value per share:- Growing book value per share means the net assets/value of the company is increasing.

 Assets like real estates.
 Price/book value is used for comparing stocks with similar growth.

 In the case of demerger/asset sale, investors will get the benefit.